knommon/knommon/INSTALL.md

 Now you'll need to compile the CSS, Sprite & Javascript.
 `$ grunt make`

 Database setup.
 Edit app/config/database.php and modify it to include your database settings.
+If you don't know your database settings, you should learn them!
+If you don't know database stuff at all:
+$ mysql -u root     // run the database program as root so you have necessary permissions mysql> create database my_database mysql> use my_database mysql> quit

+Then go to app/config/database.php and edit the connection so that the default database is 'my_database'

-Do not modify default.database.php.
+) Do not modify default.database.php.

 Create the migrations table. `php artisan migrate:install`